Problem Steps Recorder

 - Upon completion, click Stop Record button and you'll be prompted to save the file.
 Save the .zip file in a location you'll remember, such as your desktop.

 How do I view a Problem Steps Recorder file?

 - Extract the .zip file.

-- Open the folder and you should see a MHTML (.mht) file containing the steps that had been previously recorded.
+- Open the folder and see a MHTML (.mht) file containing the steps that had been previously recorded.